puppetlabs/puppet-docs/source/pdk/1.0/pdk_creating_modules.md

 `/spec/spec_helper.rb` | Helper code to set up preconditions for spec tests.
 `/spec/default_facts.yaml` | File containing default facts.
 `/spec/classes` | Directory containing testing templates for any classes you create with the `pdk new class` command.
+`/tasks` | Directory containing task files and task metadata files for any tasks you create with the `pdk new task` command.
 `/templates` | Directory containing any ERB or EPP templates.
 Required when building a module to upload to the Forge.
 `.travis.yml` | File containing configuration for cloud-based testing on Linux and OSX.
 See [travis-ci](http://travis-ci.org/) for more information.